prusnak/rusnak.io/about.md

 ![photo](/assets/photo_noc.jpg)

-Pavol Rusnák, otherwise known as “Stick,” is Co-Founder, CTO, core developer and cryptographer of SatoshiLabs, where he is leading the development of software and hardware projects such as TREZOR, the first hardware wallet.
+Pavol Rusnák is a co-founder, CTO and core developer of SatoshiLabs, where he is leading the development of software and hardware projects such as TREZOR, the first hardware wallet.
 Along with his regular work, he is also interested in artificial intelligence and cognitive science in general.
 In his spare time he is working on award-winning, hi-tech, experimental, new media interactive installations.

 Pavol graduated from Charles University in Prague, Faculty of Mathematics and Physics, majoring in Database Systems, with particular emphasis on distributed